 Lost Planet sold so many copies that Capcom continued to support it by adding several cheap map packs (which later became free), and an update that allowed hosts to choose from 3 different types of netcode.

-A year later, Capcom re-released the game as Colonies Edition, with several significant new additions.
+A year later, Capcom re-released the game as Colonies Edition, with several new additions.
 While it had a few new single player modes, Colonies Edition was largely a multiplayer expansion pack in response to the level of enthusiasm players had for the original.
 It includes several new multiplayer modes, maps, weapons, playable characters, level caps, and adds new level layouts & host options to keep things fresh.

 List of Multiplayer Maps